When we talk to business leaders about IT power users, most don’t know whether they have any, or how to create them. Some have never heard the term.

 That information will prove vital as you look for ways to maximize value of your recently installed software and to extend usage across the enterprise.
 That’s why you mustn’t take that information – or its sources – for granted.
 Ensure that group members know what you’re doing with the information they give you: If they requested a change to the technology that isn’t practical right now, make sure they understand why and what you might be able to do instead.

 When identified, nurtured, and empowered, power users are a gold mine of information and enthusiasm.
 The organizations having the most success using technology to drive change tend to be chock-full of these vital team members – because they make the effort to grow their own.
-For more help with creating and nurturing power users in your organization, feel free to reach out.

 We’ll link here to “Training Your Staff To Master New Technology”